dmx-systems/dmx-documentation/docs/user.rst

 .. image:: _static/rename-topicmap2.png

-The detail panel opens and lets you change the name.
+The Detail Panel opens and lets you change the name.

 .. image:: _static/rename-topicmap3.png